denster32/reading-notes/README.md

 # My reading journal for Code Fellows

-Hi my name is **Dennis** and I'm learning to code.
-I have some coding experience but I am looking forward to becoming a software developer and look forward to a long, fruitful career.
+## **Hi my name is Dennis and I'm learning to code.
+I have some coding experience but I am looking forward to becoming a software developer and look forward to a long, fruitful career.**

-Growth mindset to me means lifelong learning.
-We are born with innate traits but we are only limited by the roadblocks that we put up for ourselves.
+_Growth mindset to me means lifelong learning.
+We are born with innate traits but we are only limited by the roadblocks that we put up for ourselves._

-Three reminders to keep myself in a growth mindset:
+**Three reminders to keep myself in a growth mindset:**

-1.  --When I face a challenging problem I will embrace it rather than run from it. --
+1.  _When I face a challenging problem I will embrace it rather than run from it._
-2. Throughout this bootcamp I will find myself wanting to hit the snooze button, I need to remind myself that I need to prepare for the day to set myself up for success.
+2.  _Throughout this bootcamp I will find myself wanting to hit the snooze button, I need to remind myself that I need to prepare for the day to set myself up for success._
-3. I will inevitably make mistakes and will need to ask for help.
-I will embrace the criticism that I receive and take it as positive feedback.
+3.  _I will inevitably make mistakes and will need to ask for help.
+I will embrace the criticism that I receive and take it as positive feedback._